EISy-as-Py/hardy/joss-paper/paper.md

 # Acknowledgements
-This project was supported by: National Science Foundation through NSF-CBET grant no. 1917340, the Data Intensive Research Enabling Clean Technology (DIRECT) National Science Foundation (NSF) National Research Traineeship (DGE-1633216), the State of Washington through the University of Washington (UW) Clean Energy Institute and the UW eScience Institute
+This project was supported by: National Science Foundation through NSF-CBET grant no. 1917340, the Data Intensive Research Enabling Clean Technology (DIRECT) National Science Foundation (NSF) National Research Traineeship (DGE-1633216), the State of Washington through the University of Washington (UW) Clean Energy Institute and the UW eScience Institute.
+This work was facilitated through the use of advanced computational, storage, and networking infrastructure provided by the Hyak supercomputer system and funded by the STF at the University of Washington.

 # References